-If that wasn’t good enough, malware has evolved to the point where victims aren’t given a choice—if you’re a victim of crypto-ransomware, for example (and you don’t have a backup of your files), your files are now encrypted.
+If that wasn’t good enough, malware evolution means victims aren’t given a choice—if you’re a victim of crypto-ransomware, for example (and you don’t have a backup of your files), your files are now encrypted.
 You’re not being scammed into paying for fake software.
 You’re being required to pay to get your files back.
 Even if you pay, there is still a good chance your files are lost forever.

 This is nothing new—crypto-ransomware has been fairly prevalent for a few years now and continues to evolve.
 The havoc wreaked by newer waves of crypto-ransomware extends far beyond encrypting an individual user’s files.
 In corporate multi-user environments, all local files, even files belonging to other users on that system, are now being encrypted.
 Files on mapped/network shares, even unmapped shares, are being encrypted, as well.

 New variants of crypto-ransomware appear to be re-writing master file tables (MFT) and sometimes employing full-disk encryption (FDE), as well.
 Instead of using a file mask to look for and encrypt specific files (such as JPGs, PDFs, Word docs and Excel spreadsheets) in a user’s profile, the entire drive—every block of storage—is now encrypted.
 In some cases, the ransomware replaces the bootloader, and the operating system will no longer boot.
 You’re just left with a message that you’ve been hacked, your files are encrypted, and you must pay.

 Malware is big money.